Voorhies, Iowa: History

 Voorhies was platted on June 17, 1900, shortly after the Chicago and Northwestern Railway reached its location.

-There are two businesses currently in Voorhies - a grain elevator, the Voorhies Grain Company and Raincap Industries.
+There are two businesses currently in Voorhies—a grain elevator, the Voorhies Grain Company and Raincap Industries.
 However, in 1904 in addition to the Northern Grain Company Voohries had a cooperative telephone association and creamery.

 In 1924, Voorhies' population was 45.
+The population was 75 in 1940.